How Far Back Do Background Checks Go (The 1 Secret Exception)

 California adheres to the seven-year rule of the Fair Credit Reporting Act (FRCA), however, the state laws of California are even more protective of job applicants than the FRCA.
 For example, the FRCA protections apply to a job applicant when the potential employer uses a third-party provider to perform the background check.
 In contrast, the California state law protects the job applicant not only when the employer uses a third-party provider, but also when an employer conducts the background check in-house.

-In California, the provisions of the Investigative Consumer Reporting Agencies Act (ICRA) and the Consumer Credit Reporting Agencies Act (CCRAA) also protect job applicants.
+In California, the provisions of the Investigative Consumer Reporting Agencies Act (ICRA)6 and the Consumer Credit Reporting Agencies Act (CCRAA) also protect job applicants.
 After the State’s 2018 Supreme Court ruling, background checks can only report criminal convictions and the open criminal cases of a job applicant.
 Under the California Supreme Court ruling, an arrest in which the job applicant was not also convicted, can not be reported.

 Furthermore, under the FCRA, the protection of the 7-year background check does not apply if the applicant is applying for a position with a salary of $75,000 or more annually.
 However, based upon the California Supreme Court ruling, the protections of the 7-year background check rule apply regardless of the salary of the job.2

-A more recent California appellate court ruling in All of Us or None of Us versus Hamrick makes running a complete background check extremely burdensome.
-The appellate court ruling found that the public should not be able to access court documents that contain identifying information such as dates of birth and driver’s license numbers.
+A more recent California appellate court ruling in All of Us or None of Us versus Hamrick makes running a complete background check extremely burdensome.10 The appellate court ruling found that the public should not be able to access court documents that contain identifying information such as dates of birth and driver’s license numbers.
 Without the ability to match a subject’s name with other identifying information such as date of birth, the search becomes too burdensome and in some cases, impossible to perform.

-How Far Back Do Background Checks Go In Georgia
+How Far Back Do Background Checks Go in Georgia?

 The State of Georgia strictly follows the FCRA and the Civil Rights Act of 1964.
 Credit reporting agencies are prohibited from reporting arrests that are more than seven years old unless the arrest resulted in a conviction unless the job at issue has a salary of $75,000 or more.